PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 __1c__ Read the comic book Fairness & Friends by Khan et. al., which you can find, [here](https://dataresponsibly.github.io/comics/vol2/fairness_en.pdf).
 This comic book is completely awesome, because it will introduce you to all the main concepts related to fairness and AI in a fun, and comprehensible way.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Note: There is no real consensus on defining bias in machine learning; Some scholars claim there are three distinct types, while others claim there are six specific types of bias.
+Note: There is no real consensus on defining bias in machine learning; some scholars claim there are three distinct types, while others claim there are six specific types of bias.
 </div>

 __1d__ List, and describe at least five types of bias presented in either [Fairness & Friends](https://dataresponsibly.github.io/comics/vol2/fairness_en.pdf) or [A survey on bias and fairness in machine learning](https://arxiv.org/pdf/1908.09635.pdf).